“Storytelling has

 Orlu was born in Enugu State and hails from Rivers

-graduated with a B.A in fine arts and design from the University of Port
+State.
+He is a member of the Society of Nigerian Artists (SNA), Rivers Chapter, and graduated with a B.A degree in fine arts and design from the University of Port

 Harcourt.
-He is a full-time art.
+He is a full-time artist.

 Asemokha was born in